General-Sax/RoboND-Kinematics-Project/writeup/writeup.md

 # KR210 Serial Manipulator Kinematics
-**Udacity Robotics Software Engineering Nanodegree Project 2** *
+**Udacity Robotics Software Engineering Nanodegree Project 2** *Joel Tiura*
-Joel Tiura*

-### Robotics Software Engineering Nanodegree Project 2

-Joel Tiura
 ***

-## Abstract

-*The KUKA KR210 is an industrial robotic arm (serial manipulator) which presents an excellent testbed to explore inverse kinematics, due to its obliging geometry.
-It has a spherical wrist supported by coplanar system links with with 6 joints, also referred to as axes or degrees of freedom (DOF's).
-In this project, the objective was to implement*
+The KUKA KR210 is an industrial robotic arm (serial manipulator) which presents an excellent testbed to explore inverse kinematics, due to its obliging geometry.
+It has a spherical wrist, an elegant design choice which  controlling the orientation of the end effector supported by a coplanar system links with    with 6 joints, also referred to as axes or degrees of freedom (DOF's).
+In this project, the objective was to implement

-Forward Kinematics Functionality as Design Prerequisite

-I am a very spatial and visual thinker, and I often benefit profoundly from attempting to break down a problem into stages or steps with clear geometric analogs.
-I appreciate how powerful the matrix representations are for calculating these transformations efficiently, and I am happy to employ them as a computational shorthand, but when I'm learning a to solve a new problem I prefer to map it out with geometric or other graphical models first.
-I want to find useful symmetries, make diagrams to illustrate relationships, and generally let my visual imagination explore the shape of the solution.

 ---